johnnovak/gridmonger/README.md

 ### Compiling

 The `main` branch is usually in flux as it often contains work-in-progress changes intended go into the next release.
-Check out the latest tag instead to build the last stable version:
+To build the current stable version, check out the latest tag:

 ```bash
 git tag